 Recently, one of our clients asked us about how to best use keywords in page headings and subheadings.
 They were worried that they weren’t using enough keywords in their headings, but at the same time, they knew that “keyword stuffing” in headings could backfire.
 Just like Goldilocks, they needed to find a balance that was just right.

-When strategizing how to best use keywords in headings, we have a few best practices that we follow so that your headings are optimized for on page SEO:
+When strategizing how to best use keywords in headings, we have a few best practices to assure headings are optimized for on-page SEO:

-Although it may be tempting to use the eye-catching H1 tag throughout your page, hold yourself to only one H1 tag (foggy on what an H1 tag is?
-It’s usually the title of your page or blog post, and it’s the most emphasized text on the screen.
-Headings descend to H2, H3, etc, with each subsequent heading a little less important than the one before it).
+Although it may be tempting to use the eye-catching H1 tag throughout your page, hold yourself to only one H1 tag.
+An H1 tag is usually the title of your page or blog post, and it’s the most emphasized text on the screen).
+Headings descend to H2, H3, etc., with each subsequent heading a little less visually significant than the one before it.

-From a user’s perspective, the H1 is supposed to be the title of the page; if there are multiple H1s, you might inadvertantly confuse the user as to what the page is about.
-And since Google is giving more weight to sites that create a better user experience, we still recommend to our clients that they only have 1 H1, and set the rest of the subcategories/titles of the page as H2.
+From a user’s perspective, the H1 is supposed to be the title of the page.
+If there are multiple H1 tags, you might inadvertently confuse the user as to what the page is about.
+Remember, Google favors websites that optimize for user experiences.
+As such, we recommend formatting your site with 1 H1, and multiple H2s to separate subtopics and titles.

 Variety is the spice of life, and keywords too.
 The keyword you use in your H1 tag should be slightly different than the keyword you’re aiming for in the title tag and/or URL.

 Once again, “users first” should be your motto.
-Write your content so that your H1 emphasizes a persuasive, user-friendly message that makes sense and is easily understandable, in contrast to a keyword-stuffed headline that’s too many characters to be easily scanned.
+Write your content so that your H1 emphasizes a persuasive, user-friendly message, instead of keyword-stuffed headline that’s too many characters to be easily scanned.